 Telephone numbers and text messages can be spoofed

 Cybercriminals have found a way to impersonate telephone numbers and text messages so you may think it's 1st United contacting you.
-If you are unsure, call us to confirm.
+If you are unsure, call us at (800) 649-0193 to confirm the message is from us.

 Types of calls & texts

 There are several versions of this scam.
-Here are a few details:
+Here are a few scenarios that's we've heard are being used:

-- Criminals scam telephone numbers or text messages.
+- Criminals spoof our telephone numbers or text messages.
 When you get the call or text, you think it's from 1st United.

-- An automated message validating the last four digits of your card number, then requesting the security code from the back of your card.
+- Member receives an automated voice message validating the last four digits of their card number, then requesting the security code from the back of the card.
+This could be in relation to a fraud alert.

-- A text that claims there may be fraud on your account, asking you to confirm a transaction.
-After you respond yes or no, the criminal will call you asking for you to provide a secure access code that was sent to your phone.
+- A text claims there may be fraud on your 1st United account, requesting that you confirm a transaction.
+After you respond yes or no to the validity of the transaction, the criminal will call you asking for you to provide a secure access code that was sent to your phone.
 We will NEVER ask you for a secure access code.
 Do not provide this information to anyone.
+If you are concerned there might be fraud on your account, call us immediately at (800) 649-0193.

 If you suspect fraud